-DEARBORN HEIGHTS, Mich. -- Ten years ago, Ford 3D printed perhaps 4,000 prototype parts for its vehicles.
-Today, just one of its five 3D prototyping centers churns out more than 20,000 parts annually.
+DEARBORN HEIGHTS, Mich. -- Ten years ago, Ford 3D-printed perhaps 4,000 prototype parts for its vehicles.
+Today, just one of the automaker's five 3D prototyping centers churns out more than 20,000 parts annually.

 And time is money.

 "Companies like 3D Systems and Stratasys are spending huge amounts of money on development.
 So not only are machines and materials getting better, but the process is getting faster and it's helping drive the overall cost down," said Harold Sears, a technical specialist in additive manufacturing technology for Ford.

 In fact, without 3D printing, the Ford Motor Co. simply would not be able to meet its new model vehicle build deadlines, according to Sears.
 The company is today dependent on 3D printing to invent new vehicle parts.

 "Everybody wants to know how much 3D printing has saved in dollars, but when you're talking prototypes, it's time," Sears said.
 "What would bringing a product to market a month early do for you?
 That's millions of dollars.
 It's not something that's easily measured."

 Before 3D rapid prototyping, manufacturers had to send blueprints to a machine shop, which could take weeks to produce a part.
 Once the part was delivered, it would often have to be modified, which would require successive models for the machine shop.
 Today, engineers use CAD software to draw parts, which are then downloaded to 3D printers that can turn them out in hours.
 If modifications are needed, they're made on the CAD drawing and simply reprinted until they're correct.
 Nothing needs to go offsite.